deciduously/music/post.md

 I'm not bothering to show you the full snippet - this program doesn't use any of this code.
 You don't need to type any of this in.
 In a `bash` one-liner you've got to take your randomness where you can get it, but the `rand` crate proivdes a richer set of tools.
 Before streaming in something random, we need to think about what exactly it is we're randomizing.

 In this application, we want to pick a musical note from a set of valid choices at random.
 The `awk` code does this with the modulo operator:  `list[n % listLength]`.
 That will take a random index that's ensured to be a valid list member.
 See if you can spot the corresponding section of the cover image code.

+// TODO you just need SliceRandom, not IteratorRandom

 We get to use the [`rand::seq::IteratorRandom`](https://docs.rs/rand/0.7.2/rand/seq/trait.IteratorRandom.html) trait here.
 This gives us a `choose()` method that we can call on any iterator to pull a random member.